 Warranty laws are both Federal and state.

 Consumer goods under the warranty laws are goods used for a personal or household purpose.
 A car is a consumer good,so is a refrigerator or laptop if they are used for personal or household use.
 A computer that stays at work and is used exclusively for work is not a consumer good.
-But even business or commercial products can be subject these federal and state laws.
+But sometimes even business or commercial products can be subject these federal and state laws.